Trexall

 This medication can affect fertility in both males and females.
 Ask your doctor for more details.

 Methotrexate must not be used during pregnancy.
 It may harm an unborn baby.
-Your doctor should do a pregnancy test before you start this medication.
+Your doctor should order a pregnancy test before you start this medication.
 You should not become pregnant while using methotrexate.
-Women of childbearing age should ask about reliable forms of birth control while using this medication and for 6 months after the last dose.
-Men with female partners of childbearing age should ask about reliable forms of birth control while using this medication and for 3 months after the last dose.
-If you or your partner become pregnant, or think you are pregnant, talk to your doctor right away about the risks and benefits of this medication
+Women using this medication should ask about reliable forms of birth control during treatment and for 6 months after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for 3 months after the last dose.
+If you or your partner become pregnant, or think you are pregnant, talk to your doctor right away about the risks and benefits of this medication.

 Since this drug can be absorbed through the skin and lungs and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication or breathe the dust from the tablets.